This page is about all the fire towers at Crane (unlike all my other pages which are about a single tower site.)

 Above: Crane area in Vincennes 250000 topo from 1956, showing two lookouts in Crane and further south the Willow Valley and Shoals towers (yellow circles are mine)

-This is the northwestern tower in Crane, near the lake.
+This is the northern tower in Crane, near the lake.
 It’s near Waggoner Cemetery.
+On satellite photos, this tower appears to be partially demolished.

 Above: Indian Springs topo 1978; this tower is near Waggoner Cemetery, and the lake, and many other buildings.

-Indian Springs – Crane 3 “located on JT21”
+Maps of Indian Springs tower “located on JT21”

 This is the southern tower in Crane.